Semir (company)

-Zhejiang Semir Garment Co., Ltd, was founded by Qiu Guanghe in the province of Wenzhou, China on December 18, 1996.
+Zhejiang Semir Garment Co., Ltd, is a leading Chinese multi-brand listed garment company focused on fast fashion retail business of casual wear and children’s wear with two major brands—SEMIR and balabala.was founded by Qiu Guanghe in the province of Wenzhou, China on December 18, 1996.

 About

-Semir Group is a leading Chinese multi-brand listed garment company focused on the fashion retail business of casual wear and children’s wear with two major brands—SEMIR and balabala.

 Today the company has over than 4,000 employees, operates a sales network with more than 7000 standalone stores in China and over 12 countries and regions and became publicity listed on Shenzhen Stock Exchange in 2011.

 The company has gained a sustainable and steady growth in the recent years.
 In 2019, the company has achieved revenue of approximately 2.798 billion dollars and profit of 311 million dollars.

 Semir Group has been shortlisted for the top ten profit and sales in China's clothing industry and the top 500 private enterprises in China for many years.